 In connection with the Tile acquisition in January 2022, the Company issued 1,499,349 shares of retention restricted stock units with an aggregate fair value of \$29.6 million.
-Of the 1,499,349 shares of retention restricted stock units, 787,446 shares valued at \$15.6 million contained performance vesting criteria based on the achievement of certain company milestones during the three months ended March 31, 2022, and vest over a two year period.
+Of the 1,499,349 shares of retention restricted stock units, 787,446 shares valued at \$15.6 million contained performance vesting criteria based on the achievement of certain company milestones during the three months ended March 31, 2022, and vest over a two-year period.
 As of March 31, 2022, the vesting criteria had not been met and all 787,446 restricted stock units were forfeited.
-The remaining 711,903 retention restricted stock units vest over a two to four year period.
-As of June 30, 2024, there was \$0.5 million of unrecognized compensation expense related to the retention restricted stock units which is expected to be recognized over the remaining weighted average life of 1.5 years.
-As of December 31, 2023, there was \$0.7 million of unrecognized compensation expense related to the retention restricted stock units which is expected to be recognized to the retention restricted stock units which is expected to be recognized to the retention restricted stock units which is expected to be recognized over the remaining weighted average life of 1.9 years.
+The remaining 711,903 retention restricted stock units vest over a two-to-four-year period.
+As of September 30, 2024, there was \$0.4 million of unrecognized compensation expense related to the retention restricted stock units which is expected to be recognized over the remaining weighted average life of 1.3 years.
+As of December 31, 2023, there was \$0.7 million of unrecognized compensation expense related to the retention restricted stock units which is expected to be recognized over the remaining weighted average life of 1.9 years.